IndiGG (INDI) Self Reported Market Capitalization Achieves $123.60 Million

 IndiGG Profile

 IndiGG launched on March 2nd, 2022.
 IndiGG’s total supply is 1,000,000,000 tokens.
-The official website for IndiGG is indi.gg.
+IndiGG’s official website is indi.gg.
 IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.

 It is usually not currently possible to purchase alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
-Investors seeking to trade IndiGG should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IndiGG using one of the aforementioned exchanges.
+Investors seeking to trade IndiGG should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IndiGG using one of the exchanges listed above.

 Receive News & Updates for IndiGG Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IndiGG and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.